 Baltimore County 's son, John Huff, has been charged with two traffic offenses stemming from an accident last week in which the car he was driving struck a pedestrian in Timonium, county police spokeswoman Detective Cathy Batton said.

 Huff, 20, of the unit block of Felton Road in Lutherville, has been charged with failure to yield and driving on a suspended license, online court documents show.

 Batton confirmed that Huff was driving on a suspended license at the time of the accident.
 Baltimore County police are working on determining the reason why Huff's license was suspended, Batton said.

-Huff allegedly failed to yield to the third pedestrian, striking him with the front left side of a white Dodge Caravan, according to the police report.
+, striking him with the front left side of a white Dodge Caravan, according to the police report.

 Driving on a suspended license is an arrestable offense, although arrest is not mandatory, Batton said.
 Huff, who was not arrested, will have to appear in court to face the charges.